TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-25-the-single-best-skill-to-master-command-line.md

     Accidentally, **my poor memory makes me the most productive programmer in the room**.
 And you can be too.
 How?
-tweet: "New Post on #php 🐘 blog: 'Shortcuts are like cocaine.
-They can make you ultimately faster in small doses, but if you take too much of them, your brain will fall apart' - The Single Best Skill to Master Command Line"
 ---

 I had the Symfony & Git training last Friday.
 We were using a single `master` branch on Gitlab and multiple programmers send their pull-requests into.
 We needed to pull and rebase after the feature was merged into the `master`.